romeOz/rock-validate/docs/rules.md

 #### v::attributes(['attribute_1' => $v1, 'attribute_2' => $v2, 'attribute_3' => $v3,... ])

-For arrays and objects.
+For arrays or objects.
 Will validate if all inner validators of attributes valid.

 ```php
 $input = [